OBS Studio is free, open-source software for live streaming and video recording. Perfect for YouTube, Twitch, and education.

 • Fewer dropped frames

-🛠️ How to do it: Go to Settings → Output → Encoder and select NVENC (NVIDIA) or AMF (AMD) instead of x264 (CPU-based).
+🛠️ How to: Go to Settings → Output → Encoder and choose, e.g., NVENC (NVIDIA) or AMF (AMD) instead of x264 (CPU‑based).

-• MP4 becomes corrupt and unusable
+• MP4 can become corrupted and unusable

 • MKV preserves everything up to the crash